 Premature ovarian failure

-Premature ovarian failure is when your ovaries’ function stops before you turn 40.
+Premature ovarian failure is when your ovaries stop functioning before you turn 40.
 This is also referred to as “early menopause” because females as young as 15 will experience menopausal symptoms like having no periods, hot flashes, and vaginal dryness.

 READ MORE: Our quirky relationship with menstruation and menopause

-There are also cases wherein women have prolonged periods—meaning they bleed for more than a week.
-Again, this shouldn’t be ignored and they may be caused by:
+There are also cases in which women have prolonged periods—meaning they bleed for more than a week.
+Again, this shouldn’t be ignored and they may be caused by the following:

 Uterine fibroids